timothyvanco/machineLearning/ML_Learning/captcha/README.md

-### OWM DATASET + CNN - LeNet
+### own DATASET + CNN (LeNet)

-I created my my own custom dataset, which consist of a number (actually 4 numbers in one number “1234”)  and then training a CNN, which recognize each digit.
+I created my own custom dataset, which consist of a numbers (actually 4 numbers in one number “1234”)  and then training a CNN, which recognize each digit.
 I also had to use OpenCV library, which help me to define digits.
 This is series of steps I made:
 1. Downloading a set of images
 2. Labeling and annotating images for training
 3. Training a CNN on my custom dataset